-Metro also formally supported AB 1919 by Assemblymember Chris Holden (D - Pasadena).
+AB 610 by Assemblymember Chris Holden (D - Pasadena).
 This bill would have created the statewide Youth Transit Pass Pilot Program, including a flexible grant system that would distribute funds to transit agencies to implement youth transit pass programs.
-The bill would authorize grant funds to maintain an existing fare free program and/or partner with educational institutions.
-Though the bill passed the legislature, it was vetoed by the Governor due to not having any funds allocated to the measure in the budget process.
-Staff will continue to advocate for bills and programs in the 2023 legislative cycle that would support the implementation of a fareless system.
+The bill would authorize grant funds to be used to maintain an existing fare free program and/or partner with educational institutions.
+Staff will continue to advocate for bills and programs in the 2024 legislative cycle that would support the implementation of a fareless system.